K2-33b: Orbit

+Possible ring system

+A 2022 study found evidence that K2-33b may be surrounded by a dusty ring system.
+This could be confirmed by future observations with the James Webb Space Telescope.

 Age and formation

 The planet is best known for its remarkably young age, which is estimated to be about 9.3 million years.
-Given this age, the planetary system most likely formed back near the end of the Miocene epoch of the Earth's history.
-Observations made on the planet confirmed that it was in fact a fully formed exoplanet, not just a protoplanet that was still in the stages of developing.
+Given this age, the planetary system most likely formed near the end of the Miocene epoch of the Earth's history.
+Observations made on the planet confirmed that it was a fully formed exoplanet, not just a protoplanet that was still in the stages of developing.
 The mass and radius of the exoplanet further help constrain this statement.

-K2-33b is the youngest confirmed transiting exoplanet.
-There are relatively few other exoplanets discovered to date with an age this young, all of which are non-transiting (with some that were detected around the hot A-type and B-type stars, such as HD 95086 and HIP 78530, however these could just be brown dwarfs due to their mass).
-The hot Jupiter exoplanet V830 Tau b, published in the same issue of the journal Nature as the discovery of K2-33b, is the youngest known exoplanet with an age of around 2 million years (around the time that humans evolved on Earth).
+It was the youngest transiting exoplanet until the discovery of IRAS 04125+2902 b in 2024.
+There are relatively few other exoplanets discovered to date with an age this young, all of which are non-transiting (with some that were detected around hot A-type and B-type stars, such as HD 95086 b and HIP 78530 b, however these could be brown dwarfs due to their mass).
+The hot Jupiter exoplanet V830 Tauri b, published in the same issue of the journal Nature as the discovery of K2-33b, may be younger with an age of around 2 million years (around the time that humans evolved on Earth), but the existence of this planet is disputed.

-The discoveries of K2-33b and V830 Tau b are most notable for explaining how close-in planets form, an open question in the field of exoplanets since the discovery of the first exoplanet, 51 Pegasi b, in 1995.
-Given the young ages of these exoplanets, several theories of planetary migration can be ruled out because they take too long to form close-in planets.
+The discovery of K2-33b is notable for explaining how close-in planets form, an open question in the field of exoplanets since the discovery of the first exoplanet, 51 Pegasi b, in 1995.
+Given the young age of this exoplanet, several theories of planetary migration can be ruled out because they take too long to form close-in planets.
 The most plausible formation scenario for K2-33b is that it formed further away from its star, then migrated inwards through the protoplanetary disk, although it remains a possibility that the planet formed in place.
 Trevor David of Caltech in Pasadena stated on the discovery of the exoplanet "The question we are answering is: Did those planets take a long time to get into those hot orbits, or could they have been there from a very early stage?
 We are saying, at least in this one case, that they can indeed be there at a very early stage."

 Understanding the young ages of such exoplanets may eventually help to lead scientists on how planetary formation works and provide some clues on the origin of the Solar System and other such planetary systems discovered.